GastonZalba/ol-elevation-parser/README.md

 #### source

-Source to obtain the elevation values.
+Source from which it is obtained the elevation values.
 If not provided, the zGraph would be not displayed.

+If a Raster source is used and the option `resolution` is set to `max`, provide the `maxZoom` attribute to allow download the data in the higher resolution available.

-You can provide a custom function to call an API or other methods to obtain the data.
+Also, you can provide a custom function to call an API or other methods to obtain the data.

 Type: (TileWMS | TileImage | XYZ | [CustomSourceFn](#customsourcefn))